jipgg/Dluau/README.md

 The project lacks proper documentation, varying degrees of comprehensibility in error messages and does not ensure stability of implemented features.
 # Dluau
-A minimal runtime that extends the [Luau](https://github.com/luau-lang/luau) language and turns it into a more flexible, general purpose and dynamically extensible scripting environment.
+A minimal 'runtime' that extends the [Luau](https://github.com/luau-lang/luau) language with a more flexible feature-set for loading and running external Luau C API DLLs.
+The goal of this project is to stay minimal, mostly serving as just an extended luau environment, meaning that this project does not come with a standard library with general purpose tools.
+However, i am working on a [General Purpose Library]() that serves as a substitute for the lack of standard library, focused on modularity, only loading the dynamic libraries that you are actually using.
 ## Features
+Provides a shared runtime environment `dluaulib` for ensuring compatibility between external dynamic libraries that import/export dluau C API.

-It extends the Luau C API with a minimal set of utilities to standardize/synchronize userdata type tags and namecall stringatoms for more easily extending the environment with external Luau C API that can be dynamically loaded with the builtin `dlimport` library.
+Extends the Luau C API with a minimal set of utilities to standardize/synchronize userdata type tag creation and namecall stringatoms with the goal of making it easier to extend the environment with external Luau C API that can be dynamically loaded with the builtin `dlimport` library.

-For this to work reliably the runtime consists of a shared dll named `dluaulib.dll` which other dlls can link to or import symbols from.

 Also does it provide an abstraction layer for the windows executable host.
-As opposed to Linux, Windows differentiates between true console applications and windows applications, the latter allowing you to create GUI applications and the former behaving like your standard console app.
-Dluau always runs the environment as a Windows subsystem from the host and emulates the console behavior to behave functionally the same as it would work on Linux.
+As opposed to Linux, Windows differentiates between 'true' console applications and windows applications in the form of subsystems, the latter allowing you to create GUI applications and the former behaving like your standard console app.
+Dluau always runs the environment as a Windows subsystem from the host and emulates the console behavior to behave functionally almost the same as your standard console app.
 What this means is that you can potentially run both gui apps and console apps from the same host application.

-It also provides a couple of quality-of-life features like a `nameof` pseudo function and a `script` 'library' which get resolved to string literals before compilation.
+It also provides a couple of quality-of-life features like a `nameof<T>(variable: T)` precompiler function and a precompiled `script` 'library' which get resolved to string literals before compilation.

-Also does it implement a `task` library that is essentially a port of Roblox's task library with some minor differences and features.
+The baseline for a Luau runtime these days seems to be that it at least provides a `task` library that loosely ports the Roblox Studio version, so also this 'runtime' has one implemented.

 The `os` library features have been reverted to the vanilla lua version.
-`os.execute`, `os.getenv`, `os.remove` and `os.rename` have been re-enabled.
+`os.execute`, `os.getenv`, `os.remove` and `os.rename` have been reenabled.
 ### DLL loading
+You can dynamically import the symbols from `dluaulib`, which is the most flexible approach, but also the least optimal one.
-I've made a basic cmake [stub library (outdated)](https://github.com/jipgg/dluaulib-stub) of the dluaulib.dll and Luau + dluau API that you can add as a subdirectory to your CMakeLists.txt for creating your own DLLs without having to build the whole source.
+For statically linking with cmake for C/C++ projects i've made a basic cmake [stub library](https://github.com/jipgg/dluaulib-stub) of the dluaulib.dll and Luau + dluau API that you can add as a subdirectory to your CMakeLists.txt for creating your own DLLs without having to build the whole source of this project.
-Or a [cmake project example (outdated)](https://github.com/jipgg/dluau-dlmodule-example) to clone/use as reference that already links the stub library and gives you a base project to start with.
+Allows you to link with the dluaulib symbol entry points without the need for it to have the full implementation of the source code.
+For an example/reference [cmake project using the stub library](https://github.com/jipgg/dluau.gpm)

 **To link the stub library with cmake:**
 ```cmake
 add_subdirectory(path/to/dluaulib-stub)